 Keeping a Brother sewing machine oiling is an essential part of regular maintenance.
 A sewing machine, particularly an older model, that is not oiled, will work roughly and look awkward.
 If you use the Brother sewing machine for a short time every day, you should oil it weekly.
 A Brother sewing machine that gets heavy use every day should be oiled daily.

 In addition, if you ignore proper cleaning, it may fail, and it will become a pain to use.
 As the sewing machine has many parts and components, if you do not know how to oil your Brother sewing machine, you may make a mistake that affects the overall functioning of your sewing machine.
 To avoid it, you must learn the correct method of oiling your sewing machine.
-In this article, we will provide you complete guide on How to oil a Brother sewing machine.
+In this article, we will provide you a complete guide on How to oil a Brother sewing machine.

 The things that you need are:

 - Clean cloth

 The steps that you need to follow are: